conbench/conbench/docs/pages/lookback_zscore.md

 If there are no matching results on the baseline commit, that's alright - the analysis will still include matching results from the git history.
 If there are multiple results on the baseline commit (from different runs, etc.), all of them will be used.

-## Creating the z-score

-To create a z-score, Conbench must calculate the mean and standard deviation of the historic result distribution.
-Before doing so, outliers are automatically excluded from the distribution.
-Documentation on this process is coming soon.

-After outliers are excluded, the remaining data is sorted by commit timestamp.
-For each benchmark result, Conbench uses the mean of all the result's iterations.
-Then:

-- the rolling mean is calculated (with the window boundaries as described above)
-- the residual of each result's mean from the rolling mean is calculated
-- the standard deviation of the residuals is calculated, using Bessel's correction

-Then the z-score is the difference of the distribution's mean from the contender result's mean, divided by the standard deviation of the residuals.
-The sign is modified depending on the unit, such that a positive z-score is "good" and a negative z-score is "bad."

-See below for details of why the standard deviation of the residuals is used.

 ## Manually curating the distribution